Install#

 to run (see this guide on managing Python with conda).

-The easiest way to install datashuttle
+The easiest way to install datashuttle is through the Python package manager

 conda.
-However, installation with pip
+However, installation with pip is also supported.

 Installation instructions#

-If you do not already have conda
+If you do not already have conda on your system, first

 download and install conda.

-If you are on Windows, the easiest way to use conda
+If you are on Windows, the easiest way to use conda is through the Anaconda Prompt.

 Next, create and activate an environment.
 You can call your environment whatever you like,

-we’ve used datashuttle-env
+we’ve used datashuttle-env:

 conda create -n datashuttle-env